jjean95/66daysofdata/README.md

 ### **Malaysia GE dataset Data Analysis using Kaggle** 🗳️

 - Tableau Data Visualization
-- To do: Resize the squares for generation and parties, Tooltip for total votes (map)
+- To do: Resize the squares for generation and parties, Tooltip for total votes (map) - Tableau
+- To do: redo the visualization chart - Matplotlib

 *Platform: [Tableau](https://public.tableau.com/app/profile/goh.jia.ean/viz/MalaysiaGeneralElection15/Story1)